Tankless Water Heater: Is a Recirculating Pump Worth the Money?

 What is a Recirculation Pump for a Tankless System?

-Sometimes called a circulator pump, it is a pump that periodically circulates water back to the water heater to be reheated.
-There’s a clue that this is not a cost-free technique.
-This prevents water in the pipe from cooling off, so it is hot when you turn on the tap or shower.
+A recirculation pump (also called a circulator pump) cycles water back to the heater periodically or on demand.
+This prevents the water in the pipes from fully cooling down, ensuring you get hot water almost immediately when you turn on the tap or shower.

 1).
 A water heater and pump combined or separate.
 This can be a tankless water heater with an integrated recirculation pump or a water heater and an external pump.
 The Rheem RTGH is one of example of a unit with a built-in recirculation pump.